ShoppinPal/StockUp/README.md

 1. Dropbox's autosync will create a directory on your local machine, you can jump into it
     * make sure to run this command on your local terminal (NOT the ssh remote terminal): `cd ~/Dropbox/remote-dev/warehouse`
     * open your favorite IDE and start working
-        * for exammple, visual studio can be opened with: `code ~/Dropbox/remote-dev/warehouse`
+        * for example, visual studio can be opened with: `code ~/Dropbox/remote-dev/warehouse`
 1. On your local machine use `selective sync` via the dropbox UI to prevent the transfer of bulky dependencies back to your local filesystem.
 Go ahead and exclude `node_modules` and `bower_components` etc from being synced back to your machine.
 This is all done via UI so it should be very easy.
     * `dropbox > preferences > account > selective sync > change settings...`